-Turkmenistan provides an access to Caspian Sea to a number of landlocked countries in Central Asia, which gives the country an undeniable advantage and prospects to enhance its role in regional and transit trade.
-Although official statistics for Turkmenistan is absent, it is possible to estimate its exports and imports based on figures reported by its trade partners.
-For the purpose of this analysis, it was decided to use UN Comtrade and Eurostat datas.
+Turkmenistan provides access to the Caspian Sea for a number of landlocked countries in Central Asia, which gives the country an undeniable advantage and a wealth of possibility in terms of enhancing its role in regional and transit trade.
+Although official statistics for Turkmenistan are absent, it is possible to estimate its exports and imports based on figures reported by its trade partners.
+For the purpose of this analysis, it was decided to use UN Comtrade and Eurostat data.

 Reportedly Turkmenistan is a net importer (see Figure 2).
-In 2010 its import volumes equaled to 3.6 M euro (merchandise trade balanced at 1.68 M euro), out of which Turkey constituted 24%, Europe - 20%, Russia - 15%, China/Mongolia - 11% and Iran - 9%.
-Within the structure of exports 40% of goods were transported to China in 2010, 19% - to Europe and 15% to Turkey.
+In 2010 its import volumes amounted to EUR 3.6 bn (merchandise trade balanced at EUR 1.68 bn), out of which Turkey constituted 24%, Europe 20%, Russia 15%, China/Mongolia 11% and Iran 9%.
+Within the structure of exports 40% of goods were transported to China in 2010, 19% to Europe and 15% to Turkey.

-Figure 2: Turkmenistan Trade Partners, 2010, bn euros
+Figure 2: Turkmenistan Trade Partners, 2010, in bn EUR